JTYKolesar/azure-freesubs-signup/README.md

 - In the Search Box at the top header, type and select "Resource groups".
   - If "Resource groups" is already listed on the front page, then you can simply click on it, rather than manually searching.
-- Either click "Create" on the top left menu, or simply press Create resource group in the center of the screen.
+- Click "Create" on the top left menu, OR simply press "Create resource group" in the center of the screen (assuming one doesn't exist yet).
+- Name your "Resource group" to whatever you want (this example uses RG-01), AND change the Region to a location that is closest to you (this example uses (US) West US 3)).
-- Select Review + Create on the lower left
+- Select "Review + Create" on the lower left, which you should have "Validation passed" on the next page.
-    - For this example, we will be using RG-Lab-1 for the name and (US) West 3 for the region
+- Click "Create".

 <p align="center">
 <img src="https://i.imgur.com/gza489d.jpg" height="70%" width="70%" alt="Azure Free Account"/>